Who is an Incoming Student?

 Within the ConnectCarolina Student Center, you have a few different options for adding courses:

 - You can search for classes and add them to your Shopping Cart, and then enroll in those classes once your Registration Appointment starts.
 (Please note: that adding a class to your Shopping Cart does not automatically register you for the class, or guarantee a seat will be available when you try to enroll in the class.
 When adding classes to your Shopping Cart, be sure to follow through all the steps, until you see a message that the class has been added to your Shopping Cart.)
+Be sure to confirm that the course mode (in-person, remote, etc.) is what you want.
 When enrolling in classes that are in your Shopping Cart, check the check box next to the classes that you wish to try to enroll in, hit the “Enroll” button, and on the following screen be sure to click “Finish Enrolling.”

 - You can also enroll in classes by going to the“enroll”-> “add” tab once your Registration Appointment starts.